dymnz/ShitHappened/README.md

 ### Note
 * The program is tested using python3

+### TODO
-* The scheduling right now is stupid
+* The scheduling right now is stupid, change it to date.time based
+* Different profiles should be able to define their own schedule
+* Mailing is reaaaaaaaaally slow for some reason